glamstack/okta-sdk/README.md

 If you have a free [Okta developer account](https://developer.okta.com/signup/), you can configure the Base URL and API token in the `dev` key.

-If you have the rare use case where you have additional Okta instances that you connect to beyond what is pre-configured below, you can add an additional connection keys below with the name of your choice and create new variables for the Base URL and API token using the other connections as examples.
+If you have the rare use case where you have additional Okta instances that you connect to beyond what is pre-configured below, you can add additional connection keys below with the name of your choice and create new variables for the Base URL and API token using the other connections as examples.

 To get started, add the following variables to your `.env` file.
 You can add these anywhere in the file on a new line, or add to the bottom of the file (your choice).
 Be sure to replace `mycompany` with your own URL.